Anshika-Jain/HarryPotter_Quiz/README.md

 # HarryPotter_Quiz
-A basic Quiz-form created using HTML,CC and JavaScript
+A basic Quiz-form created using HTML,CSS and JavaScript